How to Make Penicillin at Home (Just in Case SHTF)

 • Put the lid on and shake until the contents are dissolved.

 • Add your penicillin cultures to the flask.
-Make sure you are using sterile methods, such as using a sterilized metal loop to add the cultures!
+Ensure you use sterile methods, such as a sterilized metal loop, to add the cultures!

 • Let the flask sit for at least 7 days but no longer than 14 days.